Marihba/csci3055u-project-template/README.md

 > _What is rust?_
 > - From a beginners perspective, Rust's syntax gives a feeling as if it is a combination of C++ and Clojure syntax.
 The core of Rust language is functional programming.
 > - History:
 Rust started off as a project in 2006 by a Mozilla employee, Graydon Hoare.Mozilla later sponsered the project in 2009.
-In 2010, Rust was officially announced in 2010.
+Rust was officially announced in 2010.
 > - Some interesting features:
 A language that heavily focuses on safety and safe concurrency.
 Because of this, Rust is perfect for systems programming lanuage.The design allows users safer memory while mainting optimal performance.